amcgarvey/zebrafish_bulk_RNAseq_pipeline/README.md

 # Analysis of bulk RNA-seq from zebrafish

-This is the analysis of RNA-seq data generated from zebrafish cardiomyotes, prepared and sequenced with CEL-seq protocol.
+This is a snakemake pipeline for the analysis of RNA-seq data generated from zebrafish cardiomyotes, prepared and sequenced with CEL-seq protocol.

 ## Project structure